wibosco/GhostTypewriter/README.md

 ####Storyboards

-As `TypeWritingLabel` is in a pod, when using it in storyboards you will need to define the `Module` field with `TypeWriting`.
+As `TypewriterLabel` contained in a pod, when using it in your storyboards you will need to use the `Module` field with the value `GhostTypewriter`.

 ##Example

-> `TypeWriting` comes with an [example project](https://github.com/wibosco/TypeWritingLabel/tree/master/Example) to provide more details than listed above.
+> `GhostTypewriter` comes with an [example project](https://github.com/wibosco/GhostTypewriter/tree/master/Example) to provide more details than listed above.

 ##Found an issue?

-Please open a [new Issue here](https://github.com/wibosco/TypeWritingLabel/issues/new) if you run into a problem specific to CoreDataServices, have a feature request, or want to share a comment.
+Please open a [new Issue here](https://github.com/wibosco/GhostTypewriterLabel/issues/new) if you run into a problem specific to CoreDataServices, have a feature request, or want to share a comment.
 Note that general Core Data questions should be asked on [Stack Overflow](http://stackoverflow.com).

 Pull requests are encouraged and greatly appreciated!
 Please try to maintain consistency with the existing code style.
 If you're considering taking on significant changes or additions to the project, please communicate in advance by opening a new Issue.
 This allows everyone to get onboard with upcoming changes, ensures that changes align with the project's design philosophy, and avoids duplicated work.